samarkanddesign/blog/content/post/suzani-splendour.md

 title = "Suzani Splendour"

 +++
 How can you not love a Suzani?
 Interior designers and home owners have loved using these in houses for years but what are they?
-In recent days I have enjoyed learning a bit more about them.
+In recent months I have enjoyed learning a bit more about them.

 In simple terms, a suzani is a hand embroidered textile panel.
 The word suzani comes from a Persian word suzan, meaning needle.

 Suzanis originated in Tajikistan, Uzbekistan and Kazakhstan and other central Asian countries.
 They usually have a cotton base (sometimes silk) which is embroidered in a cotton or silk thread.
 Quite often suzanis are made in two pieces and stitched together.

-One of the many Suzani shops in Samarkand - which we visited a couple of years ago.
+One of the many Suzani shops in Samarkand, Uzbekistan - which we visited a couple of years ago.

 ![](/uploads/2020/06/07/img_2705.jpg)